ABOUT US

 A New Museum

-There has been a desire for many years to establish a museum completely dedicated to Brass Era cars and the pioneers who made them a reality.
-As this possibility was analyzed it became obvious to a committee looking into its feasibility that there was only one way to do it successfully.
-The idea is now becoming a reality.
-The willingness of the Gilmore Car Museum in Hickory Corners, Michigan, to accept the Museum of the Horseless Carriage as one of the partner museums on their 90-acre property is really the only practical answer.
-With some financial assistance from the Horseless Carriage Educational Institute, the legal work to establish a new tax exempt 501(c)3 Michigan corporation and negotiate a 50-year legal agreement with the Gilmore Car Museum was accomplished in early 2020.
+There was a desire for many years to establish a museum, highly accessible and completely dedicated to Brass Era cars and the pioneers who made them a reality.
+The idea is now becoming a reality, launched by the willingness of the Gilmore Car Museum in Hickory Corners, Michigan, to accept the Museum of the Horseless Carriage as one of the partner museums on its 90-acre property.
+With an early gift from the Horseless Carriage Educational Institute (an educational initiative of the Horseless Carriage Club of America), the legal work to establish a new tax exempt 501(c)3 Michigan corporation and negotiate a 50-year legal agreement with the Gilmore Car Museum was accomplished in early 2020.

-All of this will only happen if supported financially by the Horseless Carriage community.
-If you would like to help make all of this a reality make a check payable to: Museum of the Horseless Carriage and send it to Museum of the Horseless Carriage, Gilmore Car Museum, 6865 West Hickory Road, Hickory Corners, MI 49060.
+Realizing the dream of a museum devoted to Brass Era vehicles is possible provided it is supported financially by the Horseless Carriage community.
+To continue the momentum, make a check payable to: Museum of the Horseless Carriage and send it to Museum of the Horseless Carriage, Gilmore Car Museum, 6865 West Hickory Road, Hickory Corners, MI 49060, or contact philanthropic advisor, Matt Wawro, for more information at mwawro@museumofthehorselesscarriage.org.

 Officers